thegworld/gtx-browser/base/memory/raw_ptr.md

   )
 - Pointer fields in classes/structs that have to be trivially constructible or destructible
-- Code that doesn’t depend on `//base` (including non-Chromium repositories and third party libraries)
+- Code that doesn’t depend on `//base` (including non-GTx Browser repositories and third party libraries)
 - Code in `//ppapi`